jhudsl/tidyversecourse/docs/02-get-data.md

 Using this package is is the best and easiest way to analyze and edit Google Sheets data in R. In addition to the ability of pulling data, you can also edit a Google Sheet or create new sheets.

-The `googlesheets` package is tidyverse-adjacent, so it requires its own installation and for you to load it into R before it can be used
+The `googlesheets` package is tidyverse-adjacent, so it requires its own installation.
+It also requires that you load it into R before it can be used.

 ##### Getting Started with `googlesheets`